kashafnaseer2007-boop/Kimi-K2.6-Practice/README.md

 ---

-Made with ☕ for developers who just want things to work.
+Made with ☕ and Python for developers who just want things to work.